Mahdi-HF/dblp-explorer/design.md

 While I create these data structures I output the papers containing the keyword.
 (I log them in the terminal)

 Next, to create the tier lists, I simply search every file in allPapers and check whether any of the refernces exist in the currentPaper map.
 I do this using a parallel stream.
 The list is sorted, this the tier list will be sorted by id.
 We then output the list.
-After this, we then update currentPapers with a new map.
+After this, I then update currentPapers with a new map.